Towards a Unified Framework for Pseudo-Nambu-Goldstone Dark Matter and Electroweak Baryogenesis: Introduction

 The fact that EW baryogensis may be realized without spoiling the cancellation mechanism that suppresses the scattering rates at DM direct-detection experiments distinguishes the model from models in which the stringent constraints from DM direct-detection experiments are evaded by assuming that the Higgs portal is confined to the CP-odd sector.
 The minimal UV-complete realization of such a pseudoscalar Higgs-portal is the 2HDM+a~\cite{Ipek:2014gua,No:2015xqa}.
 The 2HDM+a has been used most commonly as one of the benchmark models for LHC DM searches during Run~2~\cite{LHCDarkMatterWorkingGroup:2018ufk}.
 There, due to the pseudoscalar nature of the portal couplings, the spin-independent interactions between the DM and nucleons are momentum-suppressed~\cite{Boehm:2014hva, Alves:2014yha}.
-However, in general this attractive feature of the 2HDM+a is lost if there are explicit CP-violating phases in the scalar potential, in contrast to the cancellation mechanism that protects pNG DM which is related to the global $U(1)$ symmetry and not the CP symmetry.
-Another important difference between the model put forward here and the 2HDM+a is that in our model the DM particle and its portal couplings are contained in the scalar sector, whereas in the 2HDM+a the DM particle and its interactions with the visible sector are in principle yet undefined (typically the DM particle in the 2HDM+a is chosen to be a Dirac fermion with Yukawa-like portal couplings).
+However, in general this attractive feature of the 2HDM+a is lost if there are explicit CP-violating phases in the scalar potential, in contrast to the cancellation mechanism that protects pNG DM which is related to the global $U(1)$ symmetry and not the CP-symmetry.\footnote{In the 2HDM+a, the cancellation can be maintained if the CP-violation necessary for EW baryogenesis is generated spontaneously at finite temperature and vanishes at zero temperature~\cite{Huber:2022ndk, Liu:2023sey}.
+In our paper, we restrict the discussion to explicit CP violation in the scalar sector.} Another important difference between the model put forward here and the 2HDM+a is that in our model the DM particle and its portal couplings are contained in the scalar sector, whereas in the 2HDM+a the DM particle and its interactions with the visible sector are in principle yet undefined (typically the DM particle in the 2HDM+a is chosen to be a Dirac fermion with Yukawa-like portal couplings).

 According to the discussion above, we propose in this paper the CP-violating singlet-extended 2HDM~(cS2HDM) as a benchmark model for future LHC DM searches and LHC searches for additional Higgs bosons motivated by the simultaneous description of both DM and EW baryogenesis.\footnote{The same model has recently been discussed in \citere{Darvishi:2022wnd}, focusing on the predictions for the eEDM and the indirect detection of DM in the numerical analysis.} To this end, we provide the necessary computational tools in order to study the phenomenology of the cS2HDM via the software package \texttt{cs2hdmtools} available at: